comit-network/RFCs/RFC-007-SWAP-Ethereum-Basic.md

 This RFC defines a single disposable contract as the HTLC.
 It uses `selfdestruct` to release the funds to the intended party.

-This approach was chosen over a stateful contract written in solidity so the contracts can be precisely defined and verified.
+This approach was chosen over a stateful contract written in solidity so the contracts can be precisely defined, verified and updated.

 The contract itself works by hard coding the `redeem_identity` and `refund_identity` into the contract.
 When it is called with the correct `secret` as the calldata it will transfer all the Ether to the `redeem_identity` using a `selfdestruct`.